bodsch/ansible-container/README.md

       - testing4:/var/tmp/testing4|{owner="1001",mode="0700"}
 ```

-## custom fields for mounts
+### custom fields for mounts

 The `mounts` are similar to the `volumes`.
-Here, too, it is possible to create persistent directories in the host system via an extension.
+Here, too, it is possible to create persistent directories in the host system via an extension `source_handling`.

 With `create`, you can control whether the source directory should be created or not.